 Trees and Saplings

-BBG’s youngest gardeners, just two to three years old, work with adult partners to go on scavenger hunts, harvest in the Garden, sing songs, taste new foods, and create nature crafts.
+BBG’s youngest gardeners, 2 to 3 years old, work with adult partners to go on scavenger hunts, harvest in the Garden, sing songs, taste new foods, and create nature crafts.
 Learn More ›

 Nature Explorers, Summer Science Adventurers, and Field Investigators

-During these summer programs, kids ages 7 to 12 explore the wide world of plants with hands-on investigations, planting projects, nature walks, and other science-based activities.
+During these summer programs, kids aged 7 to 12 explore the wide world of plants with hands-on investigations, planting projects, nature walks, and other science-based activities.
+Learn More ›

 Junior Botanists and Plant Investigators

-Students ages 9 to 13 can be nominated by teachers in the school-based Project Green Reach program to participate in this science-focused, full-scholarship summer program.
+Students aged 9 to 13 can be nominated by teachers in the school-based Project Green Reach program to participate in this science-focused, full-scholarship summer program.
+Learn More ›

-Teens accepted into the nine-month GAP program learn about botany, horticulture, urban farming, and environmental education methods as they also develop job skills including teamwork, mentoring, and communication.
+Teens accepted into the 9-month GAP program learn about botany, horticulture, urban farming, and environmental education methods as they also develop job skills like teamwork, mentoring, and communication.
 Learn More ›

 BASE Garden Crew